YifanJiang233/YifanJiang233.github.io/_posts/2023-04-20-server_cheatsheat.md

     }
    ```

-3. Open a new local terminal and connect to the remote jupyter notebook
+3. Open a new local terminal and connect to the remote Jupyter notebook

    ```shell
    ssh -L 8080:localhost:8080 username@server